A categorical action of the shifted $q=0$ affine algebra: Introduction

+Second, such a construction of decategorified actions goes back to the work by Nakajima \cite{N2}, where twists by line bundles for the loop structure appears when moving from cohomology (or Borel-Moore homology) to K-theory.

-For the second question, after decategorifying (pass to the K-theory), we obtain an algebra that look similar to the shifted quantum affine algebra \cite{FT}.
-There is a variable $q$ (i.e. variable $\boldsymbol{v}$ in \cite{FT}) in their definition which comes from the $\CC^*$-action.
-In our case, we don't have a natural $\CC^*$-action on Grassmannians, so we do not have a variable like $q$.
-Since some of our relations can be obtained from their relations by taking $q=0$, we call the algebra shifted $q=0$ affine algebra, denoted by $\dot{\Uu}_{0,N}(L\SL_2)$.
+Third, to the second question, after decategorifying, we obtain an algebra with a presentation that is similar to the shifted quantum affine algebra defined by Finkelberg-Tsymbaliuk \cite{FT}.
+We call the resulting algebra \textit{the shifted $q=0$ affine algebra}, denoted by $\dot{\Uu}_{0,N}(L\SL_2)$.
+The $q=0$ refers to the fact that some of our relations can be obtained by taking $q=0$ directly from relations in the shifted quantum affine algebra, and its relation to the $q=0$ affine Hecke algebra (discussed in Section \ref{section 6}).

-To answer these questions also lead us to construct categorical action of $\dot{\Uu}_{0,N}(L\SL_2)$ on the bounded derived categories of coherent sheaves on $\GG(k,N)$ or more generally $\dot{\Uu}_{0,N}(L\SL_n)$ on partial flag varieties $Fl_{\kk}(\CC^N)$.
-The main result of this article is the following theorem.
+Finally, answering these questions also leads us to construct a categorical action of $\dot{\Uu}_{0,N}(L\SL_2)$ on $\bigoplus_{k}\Dd^bCoh(\GG(k,N))$.
+More generally, we consider the $\SL_{n}$ case, where the Grassmannian is replaced by the $n$-step partial flag varieties $Fl_{\kk}(\CC^N)$ (see (\ref{nfl}) for its definition).
+We summarize the main results of this article in the following theorem.